In A Twist, A Debt Collection Company May Owe Money To Consumers

 The CFPB is asking that $12,000,000 of the money go to consumers harmed by Portfolio’s illegal actions.
 You can apply for money here.

 In Wisconsin, debt collectors who violate state or federal law may end up paying the consumer damages including money awarded to consumers for the emotional distress they suffer as a result of illegal practices.
-LawtonCates, S.C., has collected hundreds of thousands of dollars from debt collectors who broke the law, and often is able to represent consumers on a contingent fee basis, charging the customer nothing.
+LawtonCates has collected hundreds of thousands of dollars from debt collectors who broke the law, and often is able to represent consumers on a contingent fee basis, charging the customer nothing.
 If you are facing debt collection efforts, contact our office to set up an appointment to speak with a consumer protection lawyer today.